-The mission of Student Counseling Services (SCS) is to promote intellectual, social and emotional development that fosters academic and personal success within a global and culturally diverse society.
-SCS offers individual and group counseling sessions, skills workshops, outreach presentations and includes services aimed at preventing substance abuse and violence on campus.
+The mission of the Counseling Center is to promote intellectual, social and emotional development that fosters academic and personal success within a global and culturally diverse society.
+The Counseling Center offers individual and group counseling sessions, skills workshops, outreach presentations and includes services aimed at preventing substance abuse and violence on campus.

 Professional counselors work individually or with groups to help students understand themselves better, resolve problems, come to terms with difficult issues, and/or address important decisions.

 The purpose of counseling is not to tell students what to do, but to emphasize the ultimate responsibility each person has in conducting his or her own life.

 All registered Fredonia students may use the Counseling Center without charge.
 In addition, faculty and staff members are often the first to notice changes in a student's behavior.
 SCS staff are happy to assist faculty/staff members through consultation.
 There are times when a student or another member of the Fredonia community may wish to seek counseling assistance off-campus, near their home, or after graduation.
 Below are links to assist you in finding a mental health provider.

 The Counseling Center is a safe place for Fredonia students.
 When you come here, you have the right to privacy.
 Counseling is strictly confidential and, unless it is a matter of saving human life, or we have been ordered by a court, no information is released to anyone without the student's written consent.